Thomas Heilman: Background

-Heilman attends Western Albemarle High School in Crozet, Virginia and trains with the swim club Cavalier Aquatics.
+Heilman attended Western Albemarle High School in Crozet, Virginia and trains with the swim club Cavalier Aquatics.
 He has an older brother, Matthew, who is a competitive swimmer as well.

+On October 21, 2023, Heilman committed to swim for the University of Virginia beginning in Fall 2025.

 Career

 2021–2022

-By the start of 2022, Heilman had amassed over ten National Age Group records, fastest times ever swum by an American swimmer under 18 years of age and bracketed into age groups, including setting a record of 53.27 seconds in the 100 meter butterfly, which broke the former record that had been set by Michael Andrew.
-In December of 2021 alone, he set fourteen National Age Group records in a time span of 11 days.
+By early 2022, Heilman had amassed over ten National Age Group records, fastest times ever swum by an American swimmer under 18 years of age and bracketed into age groups, including setting a record of 53.27 seconds in the 100 meter butterfly, which broke the former record that had been set by Michael Andrew.
+In December 2021 alone, he set fourteen National Age Group records in a time span of 11 days.
 At the 2022 USA Swimming International Team Trials, held in Greensboro, North Carolina, he qualified for the United States roster for the 2022 Junior Pan Pacific Swimming Championships in the 50 meter freestyle, 100 meter butterfly, and 200 meter butterfly.
 Following his addition to the team roster, he was announced as a nominee for the "Boys Rising Star of the Year", a High School Sports Award by USA Today.
 The following month, in August at the 2022 Junior National Championships, he won the 100 meter freestyle with a time that made him the first 15-year-old male American swimmer in history to swim the race faster than 50 seconds.